joegaBonito/URLGrepper--Java-/README.md

 # URLGrepper--Java-
-This Program gets all URL addresses on a website
+This Program gets all URL addresses of a website